-Sales and marketing expenses decreased to \$44.5 million in 2002 from \$74.8 million in 2001 and \$73.2 million in 2000, on a pro forma basis, representing 43%, 63% and 49% of total revenues in the respective years.
-The decrease in absolute dollars in 2002 was due mainly to the cost reduction strategies implemented through our restructuring plan, which took effect in June 2001.
+Sales and marketing expenses decreased to \$44.1 million in 2002 from \$87.4 million in 2001 and \$73.2 million in 2000, representing 43%, 74% and 49% of total revenues in the respective years.
+The decrease in absolute dollars in 2002 was due mainly to the cost reduction strategies implemented through our restructuring plan, which took effect in June 2001, as well as the non-recurring nature of the \$12.6 million of charges incurred in connection with implementation of our restructuring plan in 2001.
 Since the restructuring, our sales and marketing expenses have better matched our revenue generation.
-The increase in sales and marketing expenses in absolute dollars from 2000 to 2001 was primarily the result of costs associated with the expansion of our sales and marketing organization, both domestically and internationally, up until the end of the first half of 2001 and the implementation of our restructuring plan in June 2001.
+The increase in sales and marketing expenses in absolute dollars from 2000 to 2001 was primarily the result of costs associated with the expansion of our sales and marketing organization, both domestically and internationally, up until the end of the first half of 2001 and the \$12.6 million of restructuring and other related special non-recurring charges resulting from the implementation of our restructuring plan in June 2001.
 Until that time we had continued to make significant investments in sales and marketing to support the launch of new products, markets, services and marketing programs.
 The decrease in sales and marketing expenses as a percentage of total revenues in 2002, compared to 2001, reflected the cost savings from the restructuring plan, and the lower-than-expected revenue achievement in the first half of 2001 compared to 2002.
 In addition, we have implemented significant efficiencies into our sales processes and continued greater discipline in expense management.
 The cost savings from the restructuring accounted for approximately 21-percentage points of the decrease in sales and marketing expenses as a percentage of total revenues, while the lower revenue achievement in 2002 resulted in a five-percentage point increase.
 The efficiencies and discipline implemented in our sales processes accounted for a four-percentage point decrease in sales and marketing expenses as a percentage of total revenues.
 The increase in sales and marketing expenses as a percentage of total revenues in 2001, compared to 2000, was mainly due to the combination of lower-than-expected license revenues in the first half of 2001, and sales and marketing expenses that were largely fixed prior to the beginning of each of the first two quarters of 2001 based on the expectation of higher license revenues for that period that did not materialize.
 We intend to continue to focus on improving the productivity of our sales and marketing organizations and on gaining efficiencies in the related processes in light of current economic conditions.
 However, until the implementation of our restructuring plan, we continued to make significant investments in sales and marketing to support the launch of new products, services and marketing programs by maintaining our strategy of (a) investing in hiring and training our direct and partner sales organizations in anticipation of future market growth, and (b) investing in marketing efforts in support of new product launches.
 Failure of these investments in sales and marketing, as adjusted through our restructuring plan, to generate future revenues will have a significant adverse effect on our operations.
 While we are focused on marketing programs and revenue generating opportunities to increase software revenues, there can be no assurances that these initiatives will be successful.